|

 availability showed that poultry waste not only increased Cu

-availability to the maize but also increased Cu concentration in
+availability to maize crop but also increased Cu concentration in

-The use of industrial by-products like Dicalcium phosphate
+industrial by-products like Dicalcium phosphate (DCP), Filter press

-1/3 from mineral fertilizer like SSP, resulted in higher crop yield
+fertilizer like SSP, resulted in higher crop yield than their

 Application of